Seil0/cemu_UI/README.md

 ### If you have another idea, make a "new issue" with the ![#f03c15](https://placehold.it/15/fbca04/000000?text=+)`idea` lable

 ## installation
-Simply download the cemu_UI.jar from [releases](https://github.com/Seil0/cemu_UI/releases), make sure you have the latest versionj of java 8 jre/jdk installed, open the file. cemu_UI creats a new directory "C:\Users\USERNAME\Documents\cemu_UI", where the database, settings and covers are stored.
+Simply download the cemu_UI.jar from [releases](https://github.com/Seil0/cemu_UI/releases), make sure you have the latest version of java 8 oracle jre/jdk installed, open the file. cemu_UI creats a new directory "C:\Users\USERNAME\Documents\cemu_UI", where the database, settings and covers are stored.

 ## building from source
 1. download/clone the git repository
-2. make sure you have the latest versionj of java 8 jdk installed
+2. make sure you have the latest versionj of java 8 oracle jdk installed
 3. place the unzip repository into your workspace and start eclipse, project should now be there **or** import the project to your workspace

 ## FAQ